 “Premature babies usually get about 1ml of milk per kilogram per hour.

-“This means they get about 20ml on their first day and then we will increase it by 1ml every day.
+“This means they get about 20ml on their first day and we increase it by 1ml every day.”

 “We try to feed as many as we can.”

 Mothers whose babies are being treated at state hospitals receive the milk free, but the bank requires a donation from mothers in the private sector.

 BREAST Milk Reserve Bank manager Anne-Marie Oelofse explains how to donate breast milk and who may do so: